By Jeffrey Meenes, CFP® (Published Date May 6, 2022)

 Unfortunately, today, there are a myriad of individuals in the marketplace referring to themselves as financial advisors.
 In reality, though, they have little experience or knowledge of finance, economics, or the best investment principals.
 A few training courses and a fancy title won’t suffice when it comes to the health of your financial future—especially in times of economic distress or recession.

 How educated is the person you take your financial advice from?
 While qualifications and education certainly are not the only means by which to assess a potential financial advisor, they can reveal multitudes about the way they will handle your finances.
 Will they base their choices on academic research and Nobel-prize winning portfolio theories?
 Or headlines and media hype?
-As a sales professional, your job presents enough variables and risk into your life to manage.
+As a buys working professional, your job presents enough variables and risk into your life to manage.
 Your financial advisor shouldn’t be one of them.

 A True Fiduciary